-For the second time this year President Muse Bihi Abdi will meet Somalia leader Mohamed Abdullahi Farmajo in a bid to unlock impasse between Somaliland And Somalia, amid mounting pressure from international partners.
+For the second time this year, President Muse Bihi Abdi will meet Somalia leader Mohamed Abdullahi Farmajo in a bid to unlock the impasse between Somaliland And Somalia, amid mounting pressure from international partners.

 Djibouti president Ismail Omar Guelleh has confirmed the meeting between Somaliland and Somalia leaders.
 According to him, the two leaders are set to meet later today in neighboring Djibouti.

 In essence, the meeting is in line with the resuscitation efforts of the stalled Somaliland-Somalia Talks which was last held on the 2nd of March, 2015.